awilkins/linter-terraform-semantics/README.md

-# Linter for things in Terraform
+# Atom Linter for things in Terraform

+*NB : this repo is abandoned, I stopped using Atom some time ago.*

 Initially this is supposed to do one thing :